slaclab/sdf-docs/beginner-guide.md

 - Access supported applications
 - Prepare and submit a job script
 Follow these instructions to efficiently connect to the S3DF environment and run your desired software.
 Let's get started!

+These items illustrate a typical workflow for many S3DF users, particularly those utilizing our systems for extensive calculations.
+These calculations may encompass simulations of physical phenomena, data pre-processing or post-processing, and various forms of data generation or analysis.

+Before we dive into the details, please remember that you can always reach out for assistance [Conatct Us](contact-us.md)

 ## 1. Connect to a Login Node